 We can help you save on tickets, tours, and hotels.
 If you purchase through some of the links below, we may be compensated.
 Our editorial guidelines.

 Why visit?
-San Francisco Zoo & Gardens is a 100-acre accredited zoo home to more than 2,000 exotic, rescued, or endangered animals.
+San Francisco Zoo & Gardens is a 100-acre accredited zoo home to around 1,000 animals from more than 250 species, including endangered and rescued wildlife.
 It’s located in the southwest corner of San Francisco, adjacent to the Pacific Ocean and Lake Merced, and accessible by public transportation.
-The first exhibits were built there in the 1930s, and it remains a popular destination for families in San Francisco, even though it’s not in the city center.
+It’s been a family destination since the 1930s and remains a great option even though it’s not in the city center.

 San Francisco Zoo general admission for nonresidents is as follows: